scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[48:30]** Therefore thou shalt surely be taken up, as I before told thee.

-**[48:31]** For that time shall arise which brings affliction; for it shall come and pass by with quick vehemence, and it will be turbulent coming in the heat of indignation.
+**[48:31]** For that time will arise which brings affliction; for it shall come and pass by with quick vehemence, and it will be turbulent coming in the heat of indignation.

-**[48:32]** And it shall come to pass in those days that all the inhabitants of the earth shall be moved one against another, because they know not that My judgement has drawn nigh.
+**[48:32]** And it will come to pass in those days that all the inhabitants of the earth shall be moved one against another, because they know not that My judgement has drawn nigh.

 **[48:33]** For there will not be found many wise at that time, and the intelligent will be but a few: moreover, even those who know will most of all be silent.

-**[48:34]** And there will be many rumours and tidings not a few, and the works of portents shall be manifest, and promises not a few be recounted, and some of them (will prove) idle, and some of them shall be confirmed.
+**[48:34]** And there will be many rumours and tidings not a few, and the works of portents will be shown, and promises not a few be recounted, and some of them (will prove) idle, and some of them shall be confirmed.

-**[48:35]** And honour will be turned into shame, and strength humiliated into contempt, and probity destroyed, And beauty will become a scorn.
+**[48:35]** And honour will be turned into shame, and strength humiliated into contempt, and probity destroyed, and beauty will become a scorn.

 **[48:36]** And many will say to many at that time: 'Where hath the multitude of intelligence hidden itself, and whither hath the multitude of wisdom removed itself?'

-**[48:37]** And whilst they are meditating these things, then zeal will arise in those of whom they thought not, and passion will seize him who is peaceful, and many shall be roused in anger to injure many, and they shall rouse up armies in order to shed blood, and in the end they shall perish together with them.
+**[48:37]** And whilst they are meditating these things, then zeal will arise in those of whom they thought not, and passion will seize him who is peaceful, and many will be roused in anger to injure many, and they shall rouse up armies in order to shed blood, and in the end they shall perish together with them.

 **[48:38]** And it will come to pass at the self-same time, that a change of times shall manifestly appear to every man, by reason of which in all those times they were polluted and practised oppression, and walked every man in his own works, and remembered not the law of the Mighty One.

-**[48:39]** Therefore a fire shall consume their thoughts, and in flame shall the meditations of their reins be tried; for the Judge will come and will not tarry.
+**[48:39]** Therefore a fire will consume their thoughts, and in flame will the meditations of their reins be tried; for the Judge will come and will not tarry.

 **[48:40]** Because each of the inhabitants of the earth knew when he was commiting iniquty, and they have not known My law by reason of their pride.